binarybird/OpenTower/README.md

 ---------------------------------------------------------------
 Progress:

-Theres a menu, you can open a new tower (saving almost implemented) In game - you can build an office, but thats it for now :p
+Theres a menu, you can open a new tower, you can save the tower (opening old towers almost implemented)
+In game - you can build an office, but thats it for now :p

 ---------------------------------------------------------------